Shadowp2522/bp.markets.ingest/dukascopy/README.md

 - Ideal for complex analyses and large datasets.
 - Supports partitioning by symbol and year for optimized querying.

 >Use build-parquet.sh to convert raw CSV data into a format that’s ready for high-performance analysis.
-Use a quoted ```--select "*/*"``` if you need to export all symbols, all timeframes, within a date-range.

 ```sh
 python3 -c "